Small Pantry Makeover DIY (with Before + After)

 DIY Vertical Shiplap

-Our first project in our new home was installing horizontal shiplap in our living room.
+Our very first project in our new home was installing horizontal shiplap in our living room.

-After about 6 months, I was nervous to admit that I wasn’t loving it and it just wasn’t my style.
+After about 6 months, as my style was evolving, I realized it just wasn’t my style.
 I lived with it for 1.5 years before taking it down and doing this recessed wainscoting accent wall which I am absolutely in love with.

-Repurposing the shiplap for this small pantry makeover was the perfect solution.
+Luckily, repurposing the shiplap for this small pantry makeover was the perfect solution!
 When you install shiplap vertically, it can make a space appear taller!!

 pantry makeover DIY